zachvalenta/jvns.ca/content/post/2016-12-31-asking-good-questions.markdown

 important question like “how did you know the database was down?” because it creates space for less-senior people to ask the same kinds of questions later.

+### Answer questions.

+One of my favorite parts of [André Arko's great How to Contribute to Open Source post](http://andre.arko.net/2016/11/12/how-to-contribute-to-open-source/) is where he says

+> Now that you’ve read all the issues and pull requests, start to watch for
+> questions that you can answer.
+It won’t take too long before you notice that
+> someone is asking a question that’s been answered before, or that’s answered
+> in the docs that you just read.
+Answer the questions you know how to answer.

+If you're ramping up on a new project, **answering** questions from people who are learning the stuff you just learned can be a really awesome way to solidify your knowledge.
+Whenever I answer a question about a new topic for the first time I always feel like "omg, what if I answer their question wrong, omg".
+But usually I can answer their question correctly, and then I come away feeling awesome and like I understand the subject better!

 ### Questions can be a huge contribution

 Good questions can be a great contribution to a community!
 I asked a bunch of